ZsZs/sailrc_new/README.md

-# sailrc_new
+# Sail Race Control
-New repository for the SailRC application development.
+An application to prepare, conduct and evaluate a sailing race.